ishan0102/iClone/README.md

 - Uses Apple's MLX framework for GPU acceleration
 - All data is fetched from and stays on your machine

+## Todo
+- Create a basic CLI that lets you choose a chat to finetune on
+- Group consecutive messages to create better training data structure
+  - Include system prompt, ~5 messages, and prediction of the next message as a single training example
+- Trim down the Apple starter code to only what's necessary

 ## Setup
 This copies your iMessage database to the `db` directory to avoid operating on the original file.
 This file might be kind of big, mine is ~1.5GB.
 ```bash